SAP-samples/datasphere-fedml/Databricks/docs/fedml_databricks.md

 #### **Pre-requisite steps for SAP Kyma Kubernetes Deploy using Azure Container Registry**

-- Ensure that the Azure Container Registry is created either by creating a Azure ML Workspace [(link)](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-manage-workspace?tabs=azure-portal#create-a-workspace) or via the Azure portal [(link)](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal?tabs=azure-cli).
+- Ensure that the Azure Container Registry is created via the Azure portal [(link)](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal?tabs=azure-cli).
 Also, take a note of the login server in the overview page of the created Azure Container Registry.

 - Create a Service Principal and assign 'AcrPush' role to the Service Principal in the Azure Container Registry.